Sam1301/ContributionLessons/README.md

 3) I am starting to realize getting errors during your development/review is good.
 Catching an error early is much better than releasing your build with it!

+4) I am beginning to realize reading OFFICIAL documentation is essential.

+This is something I feel which seperates the average developers from great ones.

 And the most important, try to find something which you LIKE.